 - a.
 Reviewed and updated its Code of Conduct, commonly referred to as the Business Conduct Guidelines. - b.
 Reviewed and updated its Code of Conduct for Suppliers and Other Business Partners (the "Supplier Code"). - c.
-Implemented anti-forced labor and child labor contractual clauses. - d.
-Reviewed and updated its Commitment to Human Rights ("Human Rights Commitment").
+Developed and implemented grievance mechanisms to address complaints in the workplace. - d.
+Implemented anti-forced labor and child labor contractual clauses. - e.
+Reviewed and updated its Commitment to Human Rights ("Human Rights Commitment"). - f.
+Mapping activities. - g.
+Mapping supply chains.